 (b) Application.
 This authority may be used when —

-(1) See Section B of for instructions on use of other than competitive procedures under FAR 6.302-7 for “covered contracts” defined as those awarded to
+(1) See Section B of Defense Pricing and Contracting Class Deviation 2023-O0003 REV 2 for instructions on use of other than competitive procedures under FAR 6.302-7 for “covered contracts” defined as those awarded to

-(A) build the stocks of critical munitions and other defense articles of the Department;
+(A) build the stocks of critical munitions and other defense articles of DoD;

-(B) provide materiel and related services to foreign allies and partners that have provided support to the Government of Ukraine; and
+(B) provide materiel and related services to foreign allies and partners that have provided support to the Government of Ukraine; or

 (C) provide materiel and related services to the Government of Ukraine.